darlean-io/darlean.ts/base/README.md

 ```

 Some remarks:
 * For creating actors, we no not need the heavy `@darlean/core` library.
-Just `@darlean/base` is sufficient for this.
+Just the light-weight `@darlean/base` is sufficient for this.
 * The exported interface `IEchoActor` can be used by code that wants to invoke action methods on our actor without
   requiring a dependency on the implementing class (`EchoActor`).
 In our simple example this would not matter, because
   the class does not have external dependencies, but when the actor class would depend on a lot of external packages,
   it would be inconvenient and undesirable for code that wants to invoke the actor to also become dependent on these
-  dependencies.
+  dependencies, especially when it is remote code that runs in another process that does not already have these dependencies.
 * The exported string `ECHO_ACTOR = 'demo.EchoActor'` makes it possible for code to retrieve (discover) the actor.

 ## Defining a suite